fourjuaneight/resume/src/entries/work/2021-big-pixel.md

 - Tailwind
 - TypeScript

-The client approached us with an idea for a kid's book builder.
+The client approached us with an idea for a kid's book builder for schools in North Carolina.
 This would require a lot of user experience considerations and a well-thought-out infrastructure.
 The result was a wonderful orchestration of various web and 3rd party APIs.
-Through many iterations, we were able to ship a beautiful product that is accessible to a young audience and manageable for the client without the need for developer intervention.
+Through many iterations, we were able to ship a beautiful product that is accessible to a young audience and manageable for the client without the need of developer intervention.
 All product info and assets are handled through Shopify.
 And book configurations are stored on a serverless Hasura database and API.

 ## [Oransi](https://www.mapmyair.com)